 \section{Introduction}

-Dirichlet \cite{Dir-42} was the first to establish a relation between class numbers of a number field and its subfields in 1842: he showed that for $d$ a positive integer which is not a square, the quotient of the class number $h$ of $\bQ(\sqrt{d},\sqrt{-1})$ by the product of the class numbers $h_d$ of $\bQ(\sqrt{d})$ and $h_{-d}$ of $\bQ(\sqrt{-d})$ is either equal to $1$ or $2$.
+Dirichlet \cite{Dir-42} was the first to establish a relation between class numbers of a number field and its subfields in 1842: he showed that for a positive integer $d$ that is not a square, the quotient of the class number $h$ of $\bQ(\sqrt{d},\sqrt{-1})$ by the product of the class numbers $h_d$ of $\bQ(\sqrt{d})$ and $h_{-d}$ of $\bQ(\sqrt{-d})$ is either equal to $1$ or $2$.
 In 1950, Brauer \cite{Bra-51} and Kuroda \cite{Kur-50} independently initiated a systematic study of relations between class numbers in number fields arising from isomorphisms of permutation representations of finite groups.
 More precisely, if $G$ is a finite group and $\{H_i\}_i$ and $\{H_j'\}_j$ are sets of subgroups such that there is an isomorphism of permutation representations of $G$

-and if $F/K$ is a Galois extension of number fields with Galois group $G$ then Artin formalism for Artin $L$-functions implies that we have an equality of zeta-functions of the corresponding fixed fields:
+and if $F/K$ is a Galois extension of number fields with Galois group $G$, then Artin formalism for Artin $L$-functions implies that we have an equality of zeta-functions of the corresponding fixed fields:

-More generally, if $S$ is any $G$-stable set of places of $F$ containing all the Archimedean primes then we have an analogous equality of $S$-zeta functions.
+More generally, if $S$ is any finite $G$-stable set of places of $F$ containing all the Archimedean ones, then we have an analogous equality of $S$-zeta functions.
 Invoking the analytic class number formula (see e.g. \cite[Chap.
-0, Cor.
+I, Cor.
 2.2]{Tat-84}) yields the equality

-where for a number field $M$, $h_S(M)$, $R_S(M)$ and $w(M)$ denotes the $S$-class number of $M$, the $S$-regulator of $M$ and the number of roots of unity in $M$, respectively.
+where for a number field $M$, $h_S(M)$, $R_S(M)$, and $w(M)$ denotes the $S$-class number of $M$, the $S$-regulator of $M$, and the number of roots of unity in $M$, respectively.
 See below for precise definitions.

 Sometimes, the value of the class number quotient can be given an interpretation in terms of a unit index.
 In Dirichlet's case, the quantity $2h/(h_dh_{-d})$ is the index in the unit group of $\bQ(\sqrt{d},\sqrt{-1})$ of the subgroup generated by the roots of unity and the unit group of $\bQ(\sqrt{d})$.
-If one wants to make an analogous statement for a general base field and any bi-quadratic extension then the class number quotient must have the class numbers of all three intermediate quadratic extensions in the denominator and the formula is more complicated due a larger unit rank.
-A correct formula for bi-quadratic extensions in the most general case for $S$ equal to the set of Archimedean primes was only given in 1994 by Lemmermeyer \cite{Lem-94}.
+If one wants to make an analogous statement for a general base field and any bi-quadratic extension, then the class number quotient must have the class numbers of all three intermediate quadratic extensions in the denominator and the formula is more complicated due a larger unit rank.
+A correct formula for bi-quadratic extensions in this more general case, with $S$ equal to the set of Archimedean primes, was only given in 1994 by Lemmermeyer \cite{Lem-94}.